marek-g/rust-drawing/drawing_api/README.md

 A single context can be used for rendering into multiple windows / targets.
 This is the recommended way to use this library.
 It may work with other configurations, but this is not fully tested.
 Please note that in OpenGL using a single context is not the same as having multiple shared contexts.

-It is reference counted, single threaded, mutable object (via interior mutability).
-In future it may change, for example it may make sense for it to be thread safe.
+It is reference counted, single-threaded for OpenGL and thread safe for Vulkan, mutable object (via interior mutability).

 ## Surface